ejbills/Customizable-Reddit-Newsletter/README.md

-# Freebie Tracker
+# Customizable Reddit Newsletter

-A python script that is meant to be run on a timer every x amount of time to scrape the top posts of the r/freebies subreddit.
+A python script that is meant to be run on a timer every x amount of time to scrape the top posts of a users subreddit and flair preferences.
 The script will send an email to the specified recipient(s) within the config file.
 The script is meant to be run no less than once a week as that is how it is scraping the top posts.

 ## Deployment